 Please keep in mind that any requests for additional information on an incomplete recertification application does not extend the deadlines of December 31 or March 31.

 Certificants must plan accordingly and attain new CPE throughout the 5-year recertification cycle.
-The only “extension” is where NCMA automatically allows a late period from January 1 to March 31 (a nonrefundable $75 late fee applies).
+The only “extension” is where NCMA will suspend your certification from January 1 to March 31 (a nonrefundable $75 late fee applies).
+During this period of suspension, you cannot claim to hold the suspended certification.

 Between the period of January 1 and March 31 following the recertification date, an additional nonrefundable fee of $75 will be assessed—$170 (NCMA members)/$220 (nonmembers) total.
 After March 31, the certification(s) will be expired.
 If an active certification is desired, the current certification process must be followed.